Weddings in the Great Smoky Mountains.

 Where else can I be married that is still near the national park?

-Perhaps you do want to get married in an outdoor location in the Great Smoky Mountains, but would prefer somewhere much less restrictive, but with just as much gorgeous scenery for your romantic wedding.
-There is another option and it lies on the other side of Gatlinburg in Townsend and Walland, Tennessee.
+Perhaps you do want to get married in an outdoor location in the Great Smoky Mountains but would prefer somewhere much less restrictive but with just as much gorgeous scenery for your romantic wedding.
+There is another option, and it lies on the other side of Gatlinburg in Townsend and Walland, Tennessee.
 Named as the “Peaceful Side of the Smokies,” visitors will have the same opportunities to enjoy the sights and sounds, and activities that our mountains provide, but on a much less-trafficked area.
 The main entrance to the national park is adjacent to Townsend.
 Known for tubing in the waters of Little River, your guests will be less frazzled by the constant battle of crazy traffic.
-However, you and your guests will have easy access to Pigeon Forge by way of The Foothills Parkway, a stunning and panoramic drive across the majestic mountain.
+However, you and your guests will have easy access to Pigeon Forge through The Foothills Parkway, a stunning and panoramic drive across the majestic mountain.
 The drive is almost like being in the clouds with several observation points.
 There is a multitude of outdoor wedding venues in Townsend and Walland.
-Sampson’s Hollow is an outdoor venue that is easily accessible to the main highway to the national park.
+Sampson’s Hollow is an outdoor venue easily accessible from the main highway to the national park.

 Sampson’s Hollow is a farm venue on 120 rolling acres of green hills and pastures, with signature meadows of seasonal wildflowers and woodlands of evergreen and hardwood trees.
-It is almost like being in historical Cades Cove.
-For more information about this venue, refer to https://www.sampsonshollow.com.
+It is almost like being in historic Cades Cove.
+For more information about this venue, refer to https://sampsonshollow.com.